Memory, Sorrow, and Thorn: Reception

 A nationwide bestseller in the United States, Memory, Sorrow, and Thorn was well received by book critics.
 Of Stone of Farewell, Locus called it "an epic fantasy you can get lost in for days, not just hours".
 Publishers Weekly said that Stone of Farewell is a "panoramic, vigorous, often moving sequel to The Dragonbone Chair".
 Of the series, Amaranth Magazine said, "This is quite simply the best story I have read next to LORD OF THE RINGS…destined to become among the greatest Fantasy epics of all time."

 The series was recommended by Ross Douthat during the New York Times podcast The Argument on April 4, 2019.

 Legacy

-American author George R. R. Martin was a fan of Memory, Sorrow, and Thorn.
-Martin has cited Williams' work as a key influence of his own epic high fantasy novel series, A Song of Ice and Fire.
+American author George R. R. Martin has praised Memory, Sorrow, and Thorn, citing it as a key influence on his own epic high fantasy novel series, A Song of Ice and Fire.
 American author Christopher Paolini, writer of The Inheritance Cycle, also cited Memory, Sorrow and Thorn as an influence, calling it "one of the great fantasy epics of all time."